Conceptual unification of theoretical approaches

 Many theoretical approaches coexist on the same ecological issue.
 This generates a source of context-dependency in practice: seemingly incompatible theoretical and computational approaches on the same ecological issue.
 My work has bridged different theoretical approaches on measuring species interactions, species coexistence, and ecosystem resilience, by showing under what conditions these approaches tell a similar story, and what can be learned when they do not coincide.

-- Focusing on measuring species interactions, I have bridged the parametric and nonparametric approaches, which revealed two new properties of non-equilibrium dynamics that cannot be revealed without bridging these approaches (Oikos, in revision).
+- Focusing on measuring species interactions, I have bridged the parametric and nonparametric approaches, which revealed two new properties of non-equilibrium dynamics that cannot be revealed without bridging these approaches (Oikos, 2021).

 - Focusing on studying the mechanisms of species coexistence, I have combined the strengths of Modern Coexistence Theory and Structural Approach, which revealed a new method to disentangle environmental perturbations (Am.
 Nat., 2019; J. Ecol., 2020).

 - Focusing on measuring ecosystem resilience, I have merged the dynamical stability-based and structural stability-based indicators, which revealed a new classification of ecosystem resilience (J. Anim.
-Ecol., in press).
+Ecol., 2021).

 In addition, my work has also provided new insights to reconcile some long-standing theoretical debates: